 Class is held Monday and Tuesday, 9 am to 3 pm, totaling 12 hours per week.
 Optional field trips may extend a class day or take place in the evening.
 There are also two weekend, overnight classes during the year.
 Included in the program are several open enrollment classes, from one weekend class in the classroom to week-long classes at a remote, wilderness site.

 Students are expected to work outside of class on certain projects, but the amount of time spent can vary.
 Although it can be as little as 1 hour per week, some students choose to spend significantly more time.

 Classroom time is a mixture of instruction and guided hands-on experience.
 Class time may include workshop time indoors, guided plant identification and foraging walks, or even a triip to the woodworking store.

-The Apprenticeship is based out of a classroom in the Sherwood’s home, about twenty minutes east of Seattle, WA.
-Trips into the field are held throughout the year to nearby wild places, as well as Lower Puget Sound, the Pacific Coast, and Eastern Washington.
+Class time is at the Earthwalk Northwest classroom in Bellevue, WA, about twenty minutes east of Seattle.
+Trips into the field are held throughout the year to nearby wild places, as well as lower Puget Sound, the Pacific Coast, and Eastern Washington.

 Applying to the Program

 Download, print, and fill out an Earthwalk Northwest application, and mail it with a letter explaining your interest in the Apprenticeship Program, along with your $500 deposit.